sherifhasan/FlutterSamples/README.md

 # FlutterSamples
 Flutter samples updated daily
 # To Run the one of the examples
-You need to run this command <strong>flutter create .</strong> in the terminal of the sample
+You need to run this command <strong>flutter run</strong> in the terminal of the sample